shawnbrown/datatest/docs/tutorial/introduction.rst

         required_elements = {'x', 'y', 'z'}
         self.assertValid(data, required_elements)

-Because ``'x2'`` does not appear in the requirement but does appear in the data, the test fails with an :class:`Extra <datatest.Extra>`
+But this assertion fails because ``'x2'`` does not appear in the requirement but it does appear in the data.
+The test fails with an :class:`Extra <datatest.Extra>` difference:
-difference:

 .. code-block:: none
     :emphasize-lines: 3,5